School of Industrial Design

 Computer Applications B

-Provides industrial design students with working knowledge of design related three-dimensional (3D) computer applications, such as surface and solids modelling computer-aided-design (CAD) software.
+Provides industrial design students with working knowledge of design related three-dimensional (3D) computer applications, such as solid and surface modelling computer-aided design (CAD) software.
 Labs and projects are oriented towards building a foundation in software and group work skills for studio courses.

 Lecture and tutorials three hours a week.